octo-technology/OpenTezos/docs/ligo/language-basics.md

 # Maths, Numbers & Tez

-//TODO (??three built-in?? what about timestamp=number of seconds, bytes=hex numeric)

-LIGO offers three built-in numerical types:
+LIGO offers four built-in numerical types:

 - `int` are integers, such as `10`, `-6` and `0`.
 - `nat` are natural numbers (integral numbers greater than or equal to zero).
   They are followed by the suffix **n** such as `3n`, `12n` and `0n` for the natural zero.
 - `tez` are units of measure of Tezos tokens.
 They can be decimals and are followed by **tez** or **tz** such as `3tz` or `12.4tez`.
   You can also type units of millionths of tez, using the suffix **mutez** after a natural literal, such as `1000mutez` or `0mutez`.
+- `bytes` are sequence of bytes, such as `0x12e4`.

 ⚠️ Notice there are no floating point types in LIGO as they are not determinist in hardware modules.